 “We do, but the Council handles the affairs pertaining to student conflicts.
 Rivalries between the three schools, you could say.”
 Another swift answer as if trying to skirt around the real question that has yet to be asked.

 ‘There’s something going on.’
 Kaidus thought to himself.
 “Is being a part of the council mandatory?
 May I be exempt?” he queried, hoping to get out of it.

 “Once chosen, as a student, you must comply.
 There are no other options.”
 The same wide grin again.

 “Well… where is the council building located?” he asked before he took his leave.

 “Third practical building from the Southeast.
 Last room on the right from the entrance.
-Show your letter to Philnor when you go.
+Show your letter to Philnor when you get there.
 He is this term’s current head of the council.”

-“That old man!” he cried out.
-A tinge of regret at the decision he had made.
+“That old man!”
+Kaidus cried out after leaving the admissions building.
+There was a tinge of regret at the decision he had made the previous night.

-Leaving admissions, He thought about paying the headmaster another visit, but he can already see the excuses that would come out.
+He thought about paying the headmaster another visit, but thinking about it, he could see the endless excuses that would come out.
 There was no other choice, but to go with the flow for now.